Pinggy-io/pinggy_website/content/blog/scaling_across_multiple_regions.md

 A Pinggy tunnel works in two phases: (a) Tunnel setup (b) Tunnel live

-**(a) Tunnel setup:** The user's ssh client requests for a tunnel with an access token and other configurations such as key-authentication, IP whitelists, header manipulations, etc. The Pinggy server has to (i) authenticate the request, (ii) check if an existing tunnel with same token  (same domain) is active or not (iii) forcefully close existing tunnel if required, and perform several other business logic before the tunnel can be started.
-For all these steps, **database access** (both reads and writes) are required.
+**(a) Tunnel setup:** The user's ssh client requests a tunnel with an access token and other configurations such as key-authentication, IP whitelists, header manipulations, etc. The Pinggy server has to (i) authenticate the request, (ii) check if an existing tunnel with the same token (same domain) is active or not, (iii) forcefully close any existing tunnel if required, and perform several other business logic before the tunnel can be started.
+For all these steps, **database access** (both reads and writes) is required.

 **(b) Tunnel live:** Once the tunnel setup is complete, an active tunnel handles visitor traffic efficiently without touching the database that often.

-Therefore we have split the Pinggy server into **core** and **edge**.
-The *core* handles the business logics and then offloads the visitor traffic handling responsibility to the *edges*.
+Therefore, we have split the Pinggy server into **core** and **edge**.
+The *core* handles the business logic and then offloads the visitor traffic handling responsibility to the *edges*.

 Multiple instances of the *edges* are then deployed in multiple regions, all connected to a single *core* and hence a single database.
 By a *single core* and database we mean that the *core* and the database are located in a single region only.